karlgbutterworth/sg_testing/README.md

 This tf script will create a scenario that has a few servers, a few subnets and security group implementations

 ## Goal
-- 1. 3 servers on 3 subnets
+1. 3 servers on 3 subnets
-- 2. security groups in basic states to deny traffic connectivity
+2. security groups in basic states to deny traffic connectivity
-- 3. Ensure that modifications to the Security groups will not trigger a terminate on any instance
+3. Ensure that modifications to the Security groups will not trigger a terminate on any instance
-  - a.
+  a.
 Perform update on the security group name as a "SG" modification
-  - b.
+  b.
 Perform update on the rules pertaining to the SG
-- 4. Associated instances and SG
+4. Associated instances and SG
-  - a.
+  a.
 Perform update on the security group name as a "SG" modification
-  - b.
+  b.
 Perform update on the rules pertaining to the SG

 ## Execution

-### 3.
-Single main.tf for testing
+For testing, a single main.tf is used.

+### 3. Ensure that modifications to the Security groups will not trigger a terminate on any instance

+Create a simple TF deployment and repeat the apply whilst attached to an SG:

 `tofu apply`